 Consumer and Business Services must be satisfied that the premises are suitable to be licensed.
 For example, the premises must have sufficient toilet, hand washing and dish washing facilities, and comply with other building regulations, planning approvals and council consents.

 - Environmental Protection Agency (E.P.A.) considerations may apply.

 - All breweries and distilleries require Commonwealth certification.
 See Australian Taxation Office (excise).

 The applicant must also show that the operation of the licence would not cause undue offence, annoyance, disturbance, or inconvenience to those who work, worship, or reside in the area or that the safety or welfare of children attending kindergarten or school in the vicinity of the proposed licensed premises would not be prejudiced.

-An Applicant must satisfy the licensing authority that they are fit and proper persons to hold a licence and will need to complete a Personal Information Declaration.
+An Applicant must satisfy the licensing authority that they are fit and proper persons to hold a licence and will need to complete a Personal Information Declaration (PDF 120KB).
 Relevant knowledge, skills and experience, the results of a police check and creditworthiness will be taken into consideration.

 If an application is made for a producer’s licence where the proposed premises are incomplete the licensing authority may grant a certificate subject to any conditions considered appropriate.
 The licensing authority will grant the producer’s licence once the applicant can satisfy the authority that the conditions have been met and the premises have been completed in accordance with the plans lodged.